-- Registered under the Companies Act No. 61 of 1973 (other than as an "external company" as defined in that Act) or under the Close Corporations Act (if subsequently converted under Schedule 2 to the Companies Act); or - In existence and recognised as an "existing company" under the Companies Act No. 61 of 1973; or - Deregistered under the Companies Act No. 61 of 1973 and subsequently reregistered under the Companies Act.
+- in existence and recognised as an "existing company" under the Companies Act No. 61 of 1973; or - deregistered under the Companies Act No. 61 of 1973 and subsequently reregistered under the Companies Act.

-A profit company is one which is incorporated for the purpose of financial gain for its shareholders.8
+A profit company is one which is incorporated for the purpose of financial gain for its shareholders.9